Data is the new oil: reducing costs with predictive maintenance

 How does it work?

-In a nutshell, all analyzers or other i/o devices generate data for years, but we don’t use it only the process data.
+In a nutshell, all analyzers or other i/o devices generate data for years, but we don’t use them only the process data.
 The other data like the historical, diagnostic, and operational state is very useful to predict when an instrument will fail.
 The simplified process looks as follows:

 Step 1:Collecting real-time data predictive maintenance starts with collecting the data from types of equipment potential failure points (e.g., process analyzers, fire, detectors, monitoring systems) with the help of sensors.
 It’s good to have a data set that illustrates the health of all the equipment in the field and shows identifiable failures.
 Operators can use this data set as the base for creating predictive models.